gtancev/gtancev.github.io/_projects/2022-12-31-sensor-systems.md

 ### Using predictive maintanance.

 For field calibrated systems, which are heavily affected by concept drift, [machine learning algorithms that monitor the trustworthiness of incoming measurements](https://www.mdpi.com/1424-8220/21/9/3298) were proposed and discussed.
 [Anomalies are detected by estimating the support of the sensor signal distribution and by assessing the position of new signals with respected to this support](https://gtancev.github.io/blog/robust-covariance).
+This would allow dynamic maintenance of the sensor systems.
 Moreover, it was demonstrated how such algorithms might be evaluated with strategies from software testing (i.e., evaluation in "virtual evironments" via numerical simulations based on finite difference equations representing physical phenomena).

 <center>
 <figure>